FaKod/neo4j-scala/README.md

 * EmbeddedGraphDatabaseServiceProvider
 * SingletonEmbeddedGraphDatabaseServiceProvider (singleton version)
 * BatchGraphDatabaseServiceProvider (use it with Neo4jBatchIndexProvider)
-* RestGraphDatabaseServiceProvider uses the REST binding (0.2.0-SNAPSHOT only)
+* RestGraphDatabaseServiceProvider uses the REST binding

 ##Transaction Wrapping